MakeMeSenpai/the_damned/README.md

 ### Potential Features:
 - GitMaster
     - [x] Set up tester branch -for expirements (such as a Feature request)
-    - [ ] Set up developer branch -for actual development
+    - [x] Set up developer branch -for actual development
-    - [ ] Set up demo branch -for prereleases and bug fixing (such as a hotfix branch)
+    - [x] Set up demo branch -for prereleases and bug fixing (such as a hotfix branch)
 - Level-up
     - [ ] Create a level-up system for the hero
-    - [ ] let players upgrade their hero or potetailly unlock new towers!
+    - [ ] let players upgrade their hero or potentially unlock new towers!
 - Lively Enviroment
     - [ ] Create Items Class
     - [ ] Create Sub-Item Class